Cross the Alps on our Trans-Graubünden mountain bike tour Switzerland

 - Q. What sort of accommodation will we be staying in?

-On this mountain bike tour in the beautiful Graubünden region of Switzerland you will be staying in a selection of traditional mountain huts, small family run hotels and a unique mountain top lodge on the border with Italy.
+On this mountain bike tour in the beautiful Graubünden region of Switzerland you will be staying in a selection of traditional mountain huts, and small family run hotels in both the Swiss-German and Italian regions of Switzerland.

 - Q. Which meals are included in the tour price?